Nothile-Moyo-Git/redux-toolkit/README.md

 Reduce deficiencies: npm audit fix

-Run app localy: npm run start
+Run app locally: npm run start

 ## Description
 This App was designed to learn the fundamentals of redux and how they work with redux in order to work on legacy apps.